Boosted-Finance/BFIPs/BFIP-01.md

 Use $50k from the current treasury of $150k to buy back boost.
 Devs can decide how to do this before the start of new pool immediately after all other pools end on Oct 1 2020
-The bought back boost goes into a pool where 100% boost stakers can get rewards for staking The pool will farm for 2 weeks starting Oct 1
+The bought back boost goes into a pool where 100% boost stakers can get rewards for staking The new pool will be 100% boost tokens pool.
+Meaning, you will need to stake boost to farm boost.
+The pool will farm for 2 weeks starting Oct 1
 Booster mechanisms apply to the new pool as well.